 CFTC Reg.
 22.16 Disclosure to Cleared Swap Customers

-Mizuho Securities USA LLC (“MSUSA”) currently clears swap transactions for its clients as a clearing member of two clearing organizations: CME Group and SGX Derivatives Clearing Limited (“SGX-DC”).
-They are both registered with the CFTC as a Derivatives Clearing Organization (“DCO”).
+Mizuho Securities USA LLC (“MSUSA”) currently clears swap transactions for its clients as a clearing member of the CME Group.
+The CME Group is registered with the CFTC as a Derivatives Clearing Organization (“DCO”).
 In the unlikely event of MSUSA’s insolvency, customer rights would be determined pursuant to the commodity broker liquidation provisions of the US Bankruptcy Code and the CFTC’s Part 190 Rules regarding the return to clients of assets in segregated, secured/30.7, and customer cleared swap accounts.
 However, if the DCO or the insolvency proceeding is outside the US, local insolvency law could affect a customer’s ability to recover funds and securities or the speed of any such recovery.
-SGX-DC is located outside the US.
-Rules of these DCOs and related exchanges also could affect a customer’s ability to recover funds or the speed of such recovery.
-Each DCO has rules that govern the use of cleared swaps customer collateral, and/or the transfer, neutralization of risks, and liquidation of cleared swaps in the event of a default relating to a cleared swap customer account.
+DCO’s have rules that govern the use of cleared swaps customer collateral, and/or the transfer, neutralization of risks, and liquidation of cleared swaps in the event of a default relating to a cleared swap customer account.
 Rulebooks are posted at their respective websites.
 Please note that such rules and the URL links to those rules are susceptible to change.
-The following are URL links to the clearing houses’ rules:
+The following is the CME’s URL link to its clearing house rules:

 CME Group (CME, CBOT, NYMEX and COMEX)

 The risk of loss in trading commodity futures contracts can be substantial.
 You should, therefore, carefully consider whether such trading is suitable for you in light of your circumstances and financial resources.
 You should be aware of the following points: